awsdocs/amazon-eks-user-guide/doc_source/network_reqs.md

 # Cluster VPC considerations<a name="network_reqs"></a>

+Amazon EKS recommends running a cluster in a VPC with public and private subnets so that Kubernetes can create public load balancers in the public subnets that load balance traffic to pods running on nodes that are in private subnets\.
+This setup is not required, however, and you may choose to run a cluster in a VPC with  only private, or only public subnets depending on your networking and security requirements.
+For a cluster with only private subnets, see [private clusters](private-clusters.md)

 When you create an Amazon EKS cluster, you specify the VPC subnets which influences where Amazon EKS places elastic network interfaces\.
 Amazon EKS requires subnets in at least two Availability Zones, and will create up to 4 network interfaces across these subnets to facilitate control plane communication to your nodes\.
 This communication channel supports Kubernetes functionality such as  `kubectl exec`  and  `kubectl logs`  \.
 The EKS created [cluster security group](sec-group-reqs.md#cluster-sg), as well as any additional security groups that you specify when you create your cluster are applied to these network interfaces\.

 Be sure that the subnets that you specify during cluster creation have enough available IP addresses for the EKS created network interfaces\.
 We recommend creating small (/29), dedicated subnets for EKS created network interfaces, and only specifying these subnets as part of cluster creation.
 Other resources such as worker nodes and load balancers should be launched in separate subnets from the ones specified during cluster creation.